yuan-songkai/heart-disease-risk-prediction/README.md

 The focus is not on maximizing predictive accuracy, but on:
 - probabilistic risk estimation,
 - interpretability,
-- and uncertainty quantification for decision support.
+- uncertainty quantification for decision support.

 ## Dataset
 UCI Heart Disease Data